Jan0660/Owoifiers/Hoi4/README.md

 ```

 If no source is specified then the output is used as source.
-For the levels, Owo is the weakest, and Uvu is the strongest
+For the levels, Owo is the weakest, and Uvu is the strongest.